-The Standards do not cover every clinical situation and the medical practitioner must exercise judgement in relation to the key objective - maintaining safety at sea.
+The Standards do not cover every clinical situation and the Medical Practitioners must exercise judgement in relation to the key objective - maintaining safety at sea.

-Medical practitioners should consider what medical conditions could reduce performance of critical tasks when determining if the applicant is medically fit for duty at sea.
+Medical Practitioners should consider what medical conditions could reduce performance of critical tasks when determining if the applicant is medically fit for duty at sea.